ibis-project/ibis/docs/contribute/02_workflow.md

-# Contribute to the Ibis Codebase
+# Contribute to the Ibis codebase

 ## Getting started

 First, set up a [development environment](01_environment.md).

-## Taking Issues
+## Taking issues

 If you find an issue you want to work on, write a comment with the text `/take` on the issue.
 GitHub will then assign the issue to you.